Social Security Administration

 SSA offers its services to the public through 1,200 field offices, a website, and a national toll-free number.
 Field offices, which served 43 million individuals in 2019, were reopened on April 7, 2022 after being closed for two years due to the COVID-19 pandemic.

 SSA is headquartered in Woodlawn, Maryland, just to the west of Baltimore, at what is known as Central Office.
-In addition to its 1,200 field offices, the agency includes 10 regional offices, 8 processing centers, and 37 Teleservice Centers.
+In addition to its 1,200 field offices, the agency includes 10 regional offices, eight processing centers, and 37 Teleservice Centers.
 As of 2018, about 60,000 people were employed by SSA.
 Headquarters non-supervisory employees of SSA are represented by American Federation of Government Employees Local 1923.

 SSA operates the largest government program in the United States.
 In fiscal year (FY) 2022, the agency expects to pay out $1.2 trillion in Social Security benefits to 66 million individuals.
 In addition, SSA expects to pay $61 billion in SSI benefits to 7.5 million low-income individuals in FY 2022.

+To qualify for most of these benefits, most workers pay Social Security taxes on their earnings; the claimant's benefits are based on the wage earner's contributions.
+Otherwise benefits such as Supplemental Security Income (SSI) are given based on need.

 History

 The Social Security Act created a Social Security Board (SSB), to oversee the administration of the new program.
 It was created as part of President Franklin D. Roosevelt's New Deal with the signing of the Social Security Act of 1935 on August 14, 1935.
 The Board consisted of three presidentially appointed executives, and started with no budget, no staff, and no furniture.
 It obtained a temporary budget from the Federal Emergency Relief Administration headed by Harry Hopkins.
 The first counsel for the new agency was Thomas Elliott, one of Felix Frankfurter's "happy hot dogs".

 The first Social Security office opened in Austin, Texas, on October 14, 1936.
 Social Security taxes were first collected in January 1937, along with the first one-time, lump-sum payments.
 The first person to receive monthly retirement benefits was Ida May Fuller of Brattleboro, Vermont.
 Her first check, dated January 31, 1940, was in the amount of US$22.54.

 In 1939, the Social Security Board merged into a cabinet-level Federal Security Agency, which included the SSB, the U.S. Public Health Service, the Civilian Conservation Corps, and other agencies.
-In January 1940, the first regular ongoing monthly benefits began.

-In 1946, the SSB was renamed the Social Security Administration under President Harry S. Truman's Reorganization Plan.
+In January 1940, the first regular ongoing monthly benefits began.In 1946, the SSB was renamed the Social Security Administration under President Harry S. Truman's Reorganization Plan.